Ochelka4/P8/README.md

-# P8
+#Motor control through a VFD
-Code for the 2. semester project in EMSD.
+This project includes all the code from the 2. semester project in EMSD by group 2.002.

 It includes the code for the Nucleo board.

 Main.c er Nucleo koden.